 Soil manipulation is a physical process of aerating the soils to enhance remediation.
 Soil can be manipulated in various ways.
 For example: by tilling, by turning it over with a backhoe, or by using other mechanical means to move the soil.

 The frequency of soil manipulation will depend on several factors including the petroleum hydrocarbon concentrations in the soil, the remediation schedule, and the target PHC concentrations.
 Generally, the more frequent the manipulation, the faster PHC concentrations will decrease.
-For the purpose of this Guideline, soil windrows should be manipulated at a minimum of once every four (4) weeks during the operational season of the HCSTF (i.e., from May to September), provided the soil is uniformly moist but not: saturated with water; covered by ice and/or snow; or, frozen.
 Manipulation of the soil when it is excessively dry may erode the soil and cause wind-blown dust problems (FCSAP, 2013).
 If the soil is dry (i.e., moisture content less than 5 percent), wetting the soil should be considered prior to and during manipulation to prevent erosion and dust.
 Soil manipulation should be carried out by an experienced operator, as it is possible to damage the liner under the soils with heavy equipment.

 Owners and operators should note that blending or diluting soils is not an acceptable method of treating hydrocarbon contaminated soils, as described in Section 6.1.